 Instructor: The course will be coordinated by Dr. Elizabeth Hassan, if you have any questions about the course you can reach her at firstname.lastname@example.org.

-Time Commitment: The lecture time is 7-10pm on mondays in fall term (still undetermined in winter term) , however it is anticipated that the lecture slot will be used only once per month.
+Time Commitment: It is anticipated that the lecture slot will be used only once per month.
 These sessions will be used for either portfolio reviews or career development work with the goal of helping you leverage your competitive team experience professionally.
 In addition, you will be expected to make contact digitally (via slack or email) at least one per week and in person once per month (during lecture slot or per your schedule) with Dr. Hassan to check on progress and portfolio.

 Deliverables: You will document your ongoing project work through the portfolio format of your choice, which will be reviewed at the end of each term (fall and winter).
 There will be short written assignments due in week 6 of each term (approximately 500 words).